nishihatapalmer/TreeTable/README.md

 If your object doesn't have a tree structure modelled within it already, you can build any static tree of `TreeNode` you like, but you'll have to write the code to do that.

 ### Dynamically building a tree
-You can dynamically build nodes on expand, or remove them on collapse, by implementing the `TreeTableEvent.Listener` and responding to expand or collapse events.
+You can dynamically build nodes on expand, or remove them on collapse, by implementing the `TreeTableModel.ExpandCollapseListener` interface, registering it as a listener, and responding to expand or collapse events.

+//TODO: example code of listener.

-If on dynamic expand there are no child nodes to be added, you can set the node to not allow children `node.setAllowsChildren(false)` in the tree event.
+If on dynamic expand there are no child nodes to be added, you can set the node to not allow children.
 The node will no longer display expand or collapse handles.

-## The tree column
-The tree column is the column in which the tree structure is rendered.

 ### Expanding and collapsing nodes
 Nodes can be expanded or collapsed by clicking to the left of the expand handle.